ashukla2019/System_design/HLD/10_Deployment/AWS/aws_architecture_flow.md

 If traffic spikes, you might buy another server.
 If Server 1 fails, your website goes down.

+All servers and storage are in one building or campus(Single datacenters)

 Example:

 Datacenter (Single location)